gokcehan/lf/doc.md

 Rename the current file using the built-in method.
 A custom `rename` command can be defined to override this default.

-## source

-Read the configuration file given in the argument.

-## push

-Simulate key pushes given in the argument.

 ## read (modal) (default `:`)